Rosalyn Carson-DeWitt, MD

 Specific blood tests for

-include tumor marker cancer antigens, CA 19-9, CA 72-4, and also human chorionic gonadotropin (hCG).
+include tumor markers (CA 19-9, CA 72-4, and also human chorionic gonadotropin [hCG]).
 These tests are useful in predicting prognosis and identifying relapse after surgical resection.

-laparoscopy, tiny incisions are made in the abdomen, and a small fiberoptic tube with a lighted tip (a laparoscope) is inserted.
+During laparoscopy, tiny incisions are made in the abdomen, and a small fiberoptic tube with a lighted tip (a laparoscope) is inserted.
 The scope can be used to look at the pancreas, the surrounding tissues, the liver, and the wall of the abdomen for the presence of tumor.
-Miniature surgical tools can also be inserted into the abdomen to remove tissue samples (biopsies).
-The tissue samples will be checked for cancer cells.
 Laparoscopy is useful for both diagnosing pancreatic cancer and determining whether the cancer has spread outside of the pancreas.
-This can be done as an outpatient procedure.

-fine needle aspiration (FNA).
-During fine needle aspiration, a tiny needle is inserted directly through the skin of the abdomen and into the pancreas in order to withdraw a sample of pancreatic tissue.
+During a biopsy, suspicious tissue is removed so it can be examined under a microscope.
+The tissue sample may be obtained during an ERCP exam, laparoscopy, or through fine needle aspiration (FNA).
+A tiny needle is inserted directly through the skin of the abdomen and into the pancreas in order to withdraw a sample of pancreatic tissue.
 Some researchers believe that FNA should not be performed unless the tumor is inoperable because the cancer cells may accidentally be spread along the track of the needle.
 If an abnormality is seen in another organ (such as the liver), a biopsy of that abnormality may be done instead.

 Cytology is the study of cells.
 The cytology of cancer cells differs significantly from normal cells, and doctors use the unique cellular features seen on biopsy samples to determine the diagnosis and assess the prognosis of a cancer.